2011JavaReact/AdeptusAdministratumFrontend/readme.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/2011JavaReact/AdeptusAdministratumFrontend.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-Written by **Andrew Capp** in conjunction with _Revature_ - December 2020.
+Written by **Andrew Capp** and **Karl Matthes** in conjunction with _Revature_ - December 2020.

 ## License

-This API is available as open source under the terms of the [The MIT License](https://github.com/2011JavaReact/AdeptusAdministratumFrontend/blob/main/LICENSE).
+This API is available as open source under the terms of the [The MIT License](https://github.com/2011JavaReact/AdeptusAdministratumFrontend/blob/master/LICENSE.md).

 ## Code of Conduct

-Everyone interacting in the project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/2011JavaReact/AdeptusAdministratumFrontend/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/2011JavaReact/AdeptusAdministratumFrontend/blob/master/CODE_OF_CONDUCT.md).